-The estimated gross proceeds to be raised by the Company from the sale of the Firm Shares will be approximately P[2.02] billion.
+The estimated gross proceeds to be raised by the Company from the sale of the Firm Shares will be approximately

+P[2.02] billion.
 The estimated net proceeds to be raised by the Company from the sale of the Primary Shares forming part of the Firm Shares (after deducting from the gross proceeds the estimated fees and expenses of the Offer of approximately P[87.50] million is expected to be approximately P[1.79] billion.
 The Company intends to use the net proceeds from the Offer for land banking, construction and development expenses, and general corporate purposes.

+The total proceeds from the sale of Secondary Shares by Januarius Holdings, Inc. will be ₱[134.4] million.
+We estimate that the net proceeds from the sale of Secondary Shares will be approximately ₱[128.9] million after deducting the applicable underwriting fees, costs and expenses pertaining to the sale of Secondary Shares.
+The Company will not receive any proceeds from the sale of Secondary Shares.
+Underwriting fees, costs and expenses pertaining to the sale of Secondary Shares will be paid by Januarius Holdings, Inc.

 For a more detailed discussion of the Company's proposed use of proceeds, please see "Use of Proceeds" on page [44] of this Prospectus.
-Assuming full exercise of the Over-allotment Option, the gross proceeds to be raised by the Selling Shareholders from the sale of the Option Shares is estimated to be approximately P[201.60] million and the estimated net proceeds, after deducting fees and expenses payable by the Selling Shareholders is estimated to be approximately P[193.67] million.
+Assuming full exercise of the Over-allotment Option, the gross proceeds to be raised by the Selling Shareholders from the sale of the Option Shares is estimated to be approximately ₱[201.60] million and the estimated net proceeds, after deducting fees and expenses payable by the Selling Shareholders is estimated to be approximately ₱[193.67] million.
 The Company will not receive any portion of the proceeds from the sale of a portion of the Firm Shares and Option Shares by the Selling Shareholders.